What's the difference between stress and burnout?

 As a high functioning professional, it is easy to ignore signs of burnout and carry on.
 I know because I did it.
 Please don’t!

 Look again at the differences in the list above.
-If you think that what you’re experiencing might be burnout, and not “just stress”, it’s time to take action.
+If you think that what you’re experiencing might be burnout, and not 'just stress', it’s time something changed.

-The sooner you do something, the sooner you will start to recover.
+The sooner you take action, the sooner you'll start to recover.

 Comments